Avighnash/SpeechCommands/README.md

 This was mashed together by me in a couple of hours, it's not perfect, so if you encounter any bugs, or any bad stuff happens, pls don't kill me xD

+Installation:
+Just download the files and import them into your project.

 Usage:
 ```Swift
 import UIKit